Apple announces iPhone 15 Pro and Pro Max with USB-C and Action button

 Exclusive to the Pro Max is a new 12-megapixel 5x telephoto camera with a 120mm focal range, achieved using a ‘tetraprism’ lens to reflect light four times.

-The 12-megapixel ultrawide camera got a few updates too, most notably a macro mode.
+The 12-megapixel ultrawide camera got a few updates, too, most notably a macro mode.

 Thanks to the new USB-C port, Apple said the iPhone Pro can capture ProRaw and ProRes photos and videos and send them directly to a connected Mac.

-The iPhone 15 Pro cameras are capable of capturing ‘Spatial Video’ for viewing with Apple’s unreleased Vision Pro headset.
+The iPhone 15 Pro cameras can capture ‘Spatial Video’ for viewing with Apple’s unreleased Vision Pro headset.
 The feature will be available later this year.

 All of our Apple fall hardware event content can be found here.